EarthObservationSimulator/orbitpy/README.md

 7. Computation of inter-satellite communication (line-of-sight) time intervals.
 8. Computation of ground-station contact time intervals.
 9. Computation of satellite eclipse time-intervals.
-10. Sensor pixel-array projection to simulated Level 2 satellite imagery.
+10. Sensor pixel-array projection to simulated Level-2 satellite imagery.

 The `orbitpy` package is built on top of the `propcov`package available in the `propcov` folder.
 Please refer to the `README.MD` file within the `propcov` folder for description of the respective package.